 Agriculture is among the first American industries – and a vital livelihood for more than just farmers.
 The United States currently has over 2 million farms covering an area of 900 million acres, with a large portion of that being corn: the most widely produced feed grain.

 The U.S. is a major player in the world corn market with 10 to 20 percent of domestic corn crop exported to other countries.
-After record highs in domestic farming incomes in 2015, projections for the U.S. farming industry income rapidly dip and stabilize in 2020.
+After record highs in domestic farming incomes in 2015, projections by the USDA for the U.S. farming industry income rapidly dip and stabilize in 2020.
 Flat income projections force the farmer to do more with less and efficiencies become increasingly important.
 Coupled with the electrification of farming vehicle systems and rising seed costs, the farmer faces a unique challenge: accurately planting seed in order to optimize crop yield.

 Graham Electric Planters, with help from Allied Motion, turned that challenge into a great opportunity.

 Putting Innovation to the Test: The Yuma Project

 Graham Electric Planter has a passion for improving farming techniques and practices through the implementation of technology.
 Founded in 2008, the company aims to extend the life of its old planters and improve the efficiency of its fertilizer operations.
 Graham essentially took the hydraulically powered single-shaft seed planting method, electrified it, and made each row planter capable of independent operation.